TheOdinProject/curriculum/archive/old_lessons/foundations/pair_programming/prepare_to_remote_pair.md

 Of course all this preparation is pointless without someone to pair with.
 Perhaps you already have someone in mind, but if you are having trouble finding someone, The Odin Project has a Forum Category just for that.
 If you haven't [joined the Odin community](http://www.theodinproject.com/courses/foundations/lessons/join-the-odin-community), now is a good time to do that, and then post in the [Pair Category](https://forum.theodinproject.com/c/pairs).
 There should be other people there at about the same place you are in the curriculum looking to find someone to pair with as well.

 ### Things to keep in mind
-* Your pair is a living breathing human being.
+- Your pair is a living breathing human being.
 Don't forget the manners your mama taught you.
-* Follow through with your commitments and communicate when life comes up--don't just not show up.
+- Follow through with your commitments and communicate when life comes up--don't just not show up.
-* You are not guaranteed to find a good match the first time, don't be afraid to communicate as much--nicely.
+- You are not guaranteed to find a good match the first time, don't be afraid to communicate as much--nicely.
-* Even if you find someone you really like pairing with, try pairing with a variety of people of different skill levels.
+- Even if you find someone you really like pairing with, try pairing with a variety of people of different skill levels.
-* The Odin Project is a community.
+- The Odin Project is a community.
 Remember the Golden Rule and we should all get along.
 Forget it, and you will have a hard time finding people to pair with you.

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

-* A talk given at LA Ruby Conference 2014 by Joe Moore where he [answers a lot of questions](https://www.youtube.com/watch?v=rIcUXcyC6BA) about pair programming.
+- A talk given at LA Ruby Conference 2014 by Joe Moore where he [answers a lot of questions](https://www.youtube.com/watch?v=rIcUXcyC6BA) about pair programming.